alan-yilun-li/AccountAPI/README.md

 ## Summary

 Simple RESTful API service module to reuse and deploy for various apps that need some kind of account system.
-Made with the MEN (Mongo, Express, Node.js) stack.
+Made with the ME~~A~~N (Mongo, Express, Node.js) stack.

 ## Style